trax-project/moodle-trax-logs/docs/en/tech.md

 A test file is included with the plugin, so you can test all the supported events by generating the matching Statements and sending them to your LRS.
 However, the test function doesn't check that the Statements are successfully sent to the LRS.
-So you will have to open your LRS to see if the Statements are recorded.
+So you will have to manually open your LRS to check it.

 To launch the test: